shigono/rSlidePzl/README.md

 nodes.
 For example, the blue node has two edges labeled as “12R” and “23U”.
 It says that at the inital state you have two choice: move a piece at (1,2) (i.e. “C”) right, or move a piece at (2,3) (“E”) upper.

-By default, `makeGraph` function search all states which are reachable from the initial state without passing through the goal states.
-This exhaustive search can take very long time, and the returned graph can be huge.
-You can limit your search space by `max_depth` argument or `max_num_states` argument.

-`rSlidePzl` package also provides `plotGraph` function to plot a small network graph.
-Consider to use Gephi or some other software for large graphs.

 ### find best solutions